also available in the book: Chronological Crue Vol.3 - The Naughties

-Vince enters into a five-year Exclusive Management Agreement with
+Vince enters into a five-year Exclusive Management Agreement with Burt

-serve as Vince's exclusive personal manager, representative and advisor,
+Vince's exclusive personal manager, representative and advisor,

 After spending time with his kids during spring break, Nikki says the

-first single from his forthcoming Heroin Diaries album will now be called
+first single from his forthcoming Heroin Diaries album will now be

-similar to the book, audio book and soundtrack
+which is stylistically similar to the book, audio book and soundtrack

 House.
 Nikki feels, "It's very magical because the kids directed,

 produced, wrote and acted in the PSA.
 It's amazing what kids can do

 from the session make the album's final release.